corbinpage/reLease-smart-contracts/README.md

  npm install -g truffle
 ```

-You can run truffle compile, truffle migrate and truffle test to compile your contracts, deploy those contracts to the network, and run their associated unit tests.
+You can run the following commands to compile the contracts, deploy those contracts to a blockchain network, and then run their associated unit tests.
 To make things easier, we recommend using [Ganache](https://truffleframework.com/docs/ganache/quickstart) as your local blockchain.

 ```bash
 truffle compile